Soumitro-Chakrabarty/academic-kickstart/content/post/icassp2020/index.md

 * [Heitkaemper et al., Demystifying TasNet: A Dissecting Approach](http://arxiv.org/abs/1911.08895)

 did an in-depth analysis of the benefits of time-domain separation compared to frequency-domain methods by sequentially replacing components of a frequency-domain method to move towards the TasNet approach.
+The high time-resolution and the time-domain loss seem to be the main source of performance gains for TasNet.
+However, all the compared methods in the paper still have a hard time with reverberant environments.

 Conv-TasNet was also applied for the task of real-time single-channel speech enhancement

 * [Sonning et al., Performance Study of a Convolutional Time-Domain Audio Separation Network for Real-Time Speech Denoising](https://ieeexplore.ieee.org/document/9053846/)

-where they showed that small look-ahead even in the range of 10-20 ms can really help the denoising performance.
+where the authors showed that small look-ahead (future time frames) even in the range of 10-20 ms can really help the denoising performance.
 There were some other interesting works on real-time speech enhancement

 * [Xia et al., Weighted Speech Distortion Losses for Neural-network-based Real-time Speech Enhancement](http://arxiv.org/abs/2001.10601)
   This is also the baseline method of the [DNS Challenge](https://dns-challenge.azurewebsites.net/).